 - Subscriptions (only if you have an audience that loves you)

-- Advertising (good once you have traffic and a advertiser friendly niche)
+- Advertising (good if you have a lot of traffic and an advertiser friendly niche)

 - Affiliate marketing (The BEST method for blogs)

 - Selling a product (How to make “next level” money)

 - Selling your time (not passive, but still profitable)

 Donations are what they sound like – people sending you money.
 But why would anyone do such a thing?